Facebook Pixel Code

 SUPER GROUP = 20 or more dancers

-Persons 20 years of age or over who are teachers, assistant teachers, professional dancers or persons who have ever been teachers, assistant teachers, or professional dancers must compete in Teacher Routines.
+Persons 20 years of age or over who are teachers, assistant teachers, professional dancers or persons 20 years of age or over who have ever been teachers, assistant teachers, or professional dancers must compete in Teacher Routines.
 All Duet/Trios or Groups with even one Teacher competitor must enter the Teachers’ category.

 TEACHER'S SOLO = 1 dancer